-Throughout your social work career, you will be asked to do the seemingly impossible.
+Throughout your social work career, all of us will be asked to do the seemingly impossible.

-Whether working with clients in therapy to repair psychic injuries, or campaigning for social justice, such feats depend upon a set of specific—but surprisingly mundane—skills.
+Whether working with clients in therapy to repair psychic injuries, or campaigning for social equality, such feats depend upon a set of specific—but surprisingly mundane—skills.

 While some of these skills could certainly apply to other professions, others are specific to the nature of social work, and the demands it makes of us not just as professionals, but as human beings also.